 Bottom watering involves putting the calathea plant container into another bigger container with water.
 Allow the plant to soak up until the topsoil gets damp.
 Then, allow it to drain in a sink until there is no more dripping.

-Signs You Need to Water Your Calathea
+The 5 Signs You Need to Water Your Calathea

 1. Dry Soil